-Intended conditions of use (generic): Import for use as a raw material used in chemical manufacture, consistent with the manufacturing, processing, use, distribution, and disposal information described in the PMN.
+Intended conditions of use (specific): Import for use as an additive for automatic dishwashing detergent, consistent with the manufacturing, processing, use, distribution, and disposal information described in the PMN.

 Known conditions of use: Applying such factors as described in footnote 1, EPA evaluated whether there are known conditions of use and found none.